Spring Into Action

 Community Bible Study

 Pastor John facilitates a Community Bible Study in the church Conference Room and online on Teams (your choice) Thursdays 1-2 pm on the scripture readings for worship the following Sunday.
 We read scripture, share conversation, and pray as we listen for God to speak to us & through us.
 Email Pastor John for Teams link.
+Resumes on May 1.

 Christians Concerned with Homelessness